This line is open. ScotRail operates a service between Edinburgh and Bathgate and on to Airdrie and Glasgow.

 Newburgh and North Fife Railway

 A road tanker crashes into a overbridge by Uphall station killing a man and injuring a youth

 |08/01/1956||Glasgow City and District RailwayCoatbridge Branch (North British Railway)Monkland and Kirkintilloch RailwayBathgate and Coatbridge Railway (Monkland Railways)Edinburgh and Bathgate RailwayEdinburgh and Glasgow Railway|

 Last regular Glasgow Queen Street Low Level to Edinburgh Waverley via Shettleston, Coatbridge Sunnyside and Bathgate Upper service runs.

-Re-opening to passengers with stations at Uphall, Livingston North, and Bathgate
+Re-opened to passengers with stations at Uphall, Livingston North, and Bathgate.

 These locations are along the line.

 This is a two platform station with a car park alongside each platform.
 Uphall itself is to the north and the station is in the village of Uphall Station, which developed after the station opened.